pandeptwidyaop/docker-proxy-service/README.md

 # Docker Proxy Service
 ## About
-This docker image help you to expose port securely on `Virtual Machine` to a container using SSH.
+This docker image help you to expose port securely on `Virtual Machine` to a container over SSH.

 ## Usage